CLIP-VIS: Adapting CLIP for Open-Vocabulary Video Instance Segmentation: Abstract

 \section{Abstract}

-Open-vocabulary video instance segmentation strives to segment and track instances belonging to an open set of categories in a video.
-The vision-language model Contrastive Language-Image Pre-training (CLIP) has shown strong zero-shot classification ability in image-level open-vocabulary task.
+Open-vocabulary video instance segmentation strives to segment and track instances belonging to an open set of categories in a videos.
+The vision-language model Contrastive Language-Image Pre-training (CLIP) has shown robust zero-shot classification ability in image-level open-vocabulary tasks.
 In this paper, we propose a simple encoder-decoder network, called CLIP-VIS, to adapt CLIP for open-vocabulary video instance segmentation.
-Our CLIP-VIS adopts frozen CLIP image encoder and introduces three modules, including class-agnostic mask generation, temporal top$K$-enhanced matching, and weighted open-vocabulary classification.
-Given a set of initial queries, class-agnostic mask generation employs a transformer decoder to predict query masks and corresponding object scores and mask IoU scores.
-Then, temporal top$K$-enhanced matching performs query matching across frames by using $K$ mostly matched frames.
-Finally, weighted open-vocabulary classification first generates query visual features with mask pooling, and second performs weighted classification using object scores and mask IoU scores.
+Our CLIP-VIS adopts frozen CLIP and introduces three modules, including class-agnostic mask generation, temporal top$K$-enhanced matching, and weighted open-vocabulary classification.
+Given a set of initial queries, class-agnostic mask generation introduces a pixel decoder and a transformer decoder on CLIP pre-trained image encoder to predict query masks and corresponding object scores and mask IoU scores.
+Then, temporal top$K$-enhanced matching performs query matching across frames using the $K$ mostly matched frames.
+Finally, weighted open-vocabulary classification first employs mask pooling to generate query visual features from CLIP pre-trained image encoder, and second performs weighted classification using object scores and mask IoU scores.
 Our CLIP-VIS does not require the annotations of instance categories and identities.
-The experiments are performed on various video instance segmentation datasets, which demonstrate the effectiveness of our proposed method, especially on novel categories.
-When using ConvNeXt-B as backbone, our CLIP-VIS achieves the AP and AP$_n$ scores of 32.1\% and 40.3\% on validation set of LV-VIS dataset, which outperforms OV2Seg by 11.0\% and 24.0\% respectively.
+The experiments are performed on various video instance segmentation datasets, which demonstrate the effectiveness of our proposed method, especially for novel categories.
+When using ConvNeXt-B as backbone, our CLIP-VIS achieves the AP and AP$_n$ scores of 32.2\% and 40.2\% on the validation set of LV-VIS dataset, which outperforms OV2Seg by 11.1\% and 23.9\% respectively.
 We will release the source code and models at \url{https://github.com/zwq456/CLIP-VIS.git}.